dougtoppin/amazon-ecs-cli-flask/README.md

 This repo contains an example of using the aws ecs cli v2 tool to create a Python Flask application and all of the infrastructure required to run it in a Fargate cluster.
+It is intended to demonstrate how easy it is to use the cli to package and run your applications in a Fargate cluster.

+All that you need to create is your source code and associated package requirements, app.py and requirements.txt in this example, and a Dockerfile which is used by the cli to build the container.
+The environment variables im the Makefile control the app name, application port and container image version tag.

 When this successfully completes a URL will be output which can be used to access the ReST interface for the application.